Carrie's War: Plot

+Reception

+Kirkus Reviews commended the author stating "Carrie's insight into the loneliness of an unsympathetic old man," before going to praise the novel stating that it was "a story of hushed suspense and emotional complexity."

+The book currently holds a rating of 3.92 out of 5 on Goodreads with 32% of a total 8,991 ratings being 5 stars.

 Awards and nominations

 Carrie's War won the 1993 Phoenix Award from the Children's Literature Association as the best English-language children's book that did not receive a major contemporary award when it was originally published twenty years earlier.
 The award is named after the mythical bird phoenix, which is reborn from its ashes, to suggest the book's rise from obscurity.

 Film, TV or theatrical adaptations

 Carrie's War has been adapted twice for television by the BBC, first in 1974, and then again in 2004.
 The original 1974 version starred Juliet Waley as Carrie, and Rosalie Crutchley as Hepzibah.
 The more recent 2004 BBC television film version (broadcast in America on PBS – Masterpiece Theatre in 2006) starred Keeley Fawcett as Carrie, Alun Armstrong as Mr Evans, Geraldine McEwan as Mrs Gotobed, Eddie Cooper as Albert Sandwich, Jamie Beddard as Johnny and Pauline Quirke as Hepzibah.
 The second remains available on DVD, distributed by Acorn Media UK.

-A stage adaptation by Novel Theatre ran at Sadler's Wells in 2006–2007 and had a successful West End run starring Prunella Scales in June–September 2009, despite mixed reviews.
+A stage adaptation by Novel Theatre ran at Sadler's Wells in 2006–2007 and had a successful West End run starring Prunella Scales from June to September 2009, despite mixed reviews.
 One of them notes plot similarities with Gothic fiction and John Buchan's 1912 story "The Grove of Ashteroth".